jdjoum/System-Design-Notes/README.md

   8. Latency and Bandwidth: It's crucial to optimize data movement for low latency and efficient bandwidth usage, especially in high-traffic systems.

   This is central to maintaining performance, reliability, and scalability in a distributed system.

+### Storing Data

+  In system design, storing data involves choosing where and how to persist data to meet system requirements like scalability, consistency, and fault tolerance.
+Here’s a short overview:

+  1. Database Types:
+  - Relational Databases (SQL): Store structured data in tables with predefined schemas.
+They support strong ACID properties (Atomicity, Consistency, Isolation, Durability).
+E.g., MySQL, PostgreSQL.
+  - NoSQL Databases: Handle unstructured, flexible data, ideal for high-volume, distributed systems.
+They trade ACID for scalability.
+Types include:
+    - Key-Value Stores: E.g., Redis, DynamoDB.
+    - Document Stores: E.g., MongoDB, Couchbase.
+    - Columnar Stores: E.g., Cassandra, HBase.
+    - Graph Databases: E.g., Neo4j.
+  2. Consistency Models:
+  - Strong Consistency: Ensures that all users see the same data simultaneously.
+Good for systems needing accuracy.
+  - Eventual Consistency: In distributed systems, replicas may temporarily diverge but converge over time.
+It favors availability over immediate consistency.
+  3. Scaling:
+  - Vertical Scaling: Adding more resources (CPU, RAM) to a single server.
+  - Horizontal Scaling: Distributing data across multiple servers or shards to handle larger volumes.
+Often used with NoSQL.
+  4. Caching:
+  - In-memory Caches (like Redis or Memcached) store frequently accessed data to reduce load on databases and improve performance.
+  5. Data Replication:
+  - Master-Slave Replication: One primary server (master) handles writes; replicas (slaves) sync data for read scaling.
+  - Multi-Master Replication: Multiple nodes can handle writes, useful for high-availability systems.
+  6. Backup & Recovery:
+  - Regular backups are essential for preventing data loss, and recovery strategies must be in place to handle failures.

+  This high-level summary highlights essential concepts for designing a robust and scalable data storage system.